I’ve reviewed smartwatches and trackers for over a decade - these are my current picks for form, function and female-focused features

 How we tested

-Wareable has reviewed these smartwatches individually already, but we asked expert women’s tech expert Britta O’Boyle to wear each one again — and re-test female-first features.
-Britta evaluated the women’s health features, period tracking capabilities, and insights – which take longer to evaluate than simple health tracking features.
-She also tested all the main wellness, health, and smart features, as well as assessing each for comfort, wearability, and design.
+Wareable has reviewed these smartwatches individually already, but we asked expert women’s tech advocate Britta O’Boyle to wear each one again — and re-test female-first features.
+Britta evaluated the women’s health features, period tracking capabilities, and insights, which take longer to assess than simple health tracking features.
+She also tested all the main wellness, health, and smart features while assessing each for comfort, wearability, and design.

 Oura Ring (Gen 3/4)